ankjel/SalmonGraph/README.md

-# SV detection with pangenome graphs
+# SV calling with pangenome graphs

 Scripts for my master thesis.
 Graph based SV detection and genotyping in the Atlantic Salmon genome.